nf-core/logos/README.md

 ### Docker

-We provide a Docker Image on [DockerHub](https://cloud.docker.com/u/nfcore/repository/docker/nfcore/logos) that you may use to create logos for your pipeline easily.
+We provide a Docker Image on [DockerHub](https://cloud.docker.com/u/nfcore/repository/docker/nfcore/logos) that you may use to create logos for your pipeline easily:

 ```bash
 docker run -v /path/on/host:/data -it nfcore/logos bash